Monthly Utility Bills: 5 Ways to Save in Waldorf

 Invest in a Dual-flush Toilet

 You’ve probably already seen those new toilets with two buttons for different flush strengths at various public places, including shopping malls and universities.
 But did you know those dual-flush toilets are also available for private homes?
-They’re the newest offering in water-efficient plumbing.
+They’re the most recent offering in water-efficient plumbing.

 “Toilets are a major fixture that uses water.
 Prior to 1990, most toilets were manufactured to use 3.5 gallons per flush.
 Then, they converted to 1.6-gallon flushes.
 A couple of years ago, they came out with new dual-flush toilets that give you the option for 1.1-gallon flush,” said Stigner.